ComputerScienceHouse/audiophiler/README.md

 * Use dynamic front end library (react?, or something)
 * Switch over to boto3 instead of boto
 * Move helper functions out of init.py
+* Actually save file types at upload time for streaming purposes

 # Installation
 From the root directory of the repo, setup a virtualenv with python3, then: